-Marie Smith, my high school English teacher, would likely never have guessed someday I’d write books.
-She was my creative writing teacher, the one I’d been assigned to when the Advanced Comp teacher realized I was never going to spell correctly on his watch.
+Marie Smith, my high school English teacher, would not have guessed someday I’d write books.
+She was the school’s creative writing teacher, who I’d been assigned to when the Advanced Comp teacher realized I was never even going to spell correctly on his watch.
 She showed me that writing can come from the heart even if not spelled longhand in a way others could understand.
-Clearly her lessons prevailed.
+Her lessons prevailed.
 While many things can be said about my books, they all come from my heart.
-Here’s a short description of three where I was the primary author.
-Currently I’m working on a fourth, about human ingenuity.
+Here’s a short description of four where I was the primary author.
+I’m working on a fifth, about human ingenuity.
 On this site there are detailed pages (some with excerpts and more) you can reach by clicking on each book below.

 Most business books on social media have focused exclusively on using it as a marketing tool.
 Many employers see it as simply a workplace distraction.
 But social media has the potential to revolutionize workplace learning.
 People have always learned best from one another—social media enables this to happen unrestricted by physical location and in all kinds of extraordinarily creative ways.
 The New Social Learning is the most authoritative guide available to leveraging these powerful new technologies.
 Tony Bingham and Marcia Conner explain why social media is the ideal solution to some of the most pressing educational challenges organizations face today, such as a widely dispersed workforce and striking differences in learning styles, particularly across genera-tions.
 They definitively answer common objections to using social media as a training tool and show how to win over even the most resistant employees.
 Then, using examples from a wide range of organizations—including Deloitte & Touche, IBM, TELUS, and even the CIA—Bingham and Conner help readers sort through the dizzying array of technological options available and decide when and how to use each one to achieve key strategic goals.